atrox39/Oryn/README.md

 ## Security

-Lucifer has a built-in `security` middleware that covers a complete standard security protections for guarding your application.
+Oryn has a built-in `security` middleware that covers a complete standard security protections for guarding your application.

 To use them, you may simply apply it using `app.use()`